dentist2005/myproject/README.md

 # myproject
-<p> his is a simple Flutter project
+<p> This is a simple Flutter project
 created by dentist2005 for training and learning Flutter </p>
 <h5> My best wishes
 and have a good day </h5>